hyperledger-solang/solang/docs/installing.rst

 The llvm project is a large code base so it will take some time to build.

-If you are planning to do development on solang itself, then having your own built llvm is very helpful.
+If you are planning to do development on Solang itself, then having your own built llvm is helpful.
 The distributions build llvm without assertions enabled.
-These assertions check that the IR that solang builds is correct.
-If the IR is not correct, then faults might happen when llvm runs compiler passes on the IR and the stack trace will not be useful to debug this problem.
+These assertions check that the LLVM IR that Solang builds is correct.
+If the LLVM IR is not correct, then faults might happen when llvm runs compiler passes on the LLVM IR and the stack trace will not be useful to debug it.

 The llvm project itself has a guide to `installing from source <http://www.llvm.org/docs/CMake.html>`_ which you may need to consult.
 First if all clone the llvm repository::